White House fetes Kenya with state dinner featuring sunset views, celebrity star power

 NBC news anchor Lester Holt said it was his second state dinner, joking, “I don’t get out much.”

 Other attendees included former "Top Chef" contestant Kwame Onwuachi and top Democratic donor Mark Gallogly.
-Sheryl Sandberg, who helped to transform Facebook from a tech startup into a digital advertising empire, philanthropist Melinda Gates and Hunter Biden, the president's son, who is scheduled to stand trial next month on gun charges in Delaware and on federal tax charges in September, were also among those expected.
+Sheryl Sandberg, who helped to transform Facebook from a tech startup into a digital advertising empire, philanthropist Melinda Gates and Hunter Biden, the president's son, who is scheduled to stand trial next month on gun charges in Delaware and on federal tax charges in September, were also there.

 The Rev. Al Sharpton, a longtime, leading Democratic voice and former presidential candidate himself, was asked while arriving about Biden's chances against his predecessor and the presumptive Republican presidential nominee, Donald Trump.
 He responded that "democracy is going to win in '24" while adding that Africa has not been properly recognized on the world stage — which he said made Thursday night's dinner especially important.